amel-github/CCCSL-Codes/README.md

 A dynamic version of the dataset, which is continually updated, can be accessed via Github: https://github.com/amel-github/covid19-interventionmeasures

 The codes provided here enable users to explore and visualise the CCCSL dataset.<br>

+A static version of the dataset is provided on this repository.

 ## Citation